-- (a) Salary paid to a director is generally an emolument paid or receivable in respect of that person's other services in connection with the management of the affairs of the Company or its subsidiary undertakings. - (b) Includes housing allowances and sundry expenses borne by the Group and estimated value of other non-cash benefits: share options and accommodation provided by the Group. - (c) Appointed on 1st February 2015.
+- (a) Salary paid to a director is generally an emolument paid or receivable in respect of that person's other services in connection with the management of the affairs of the Company or its subsidiary undertakings. - (b) Includes housing allowances and sundry expenses borne by the Group and estimated value of other non-cash benefits: accommodation provided by the Group.

-There was no remuneration paid or receivable in respect of accepting office as director and director's other services in connection with the management of the affairs of the Company during the year (2015: Nil).
-None of the directors have waived any of the emoluments during the year ended 31st December 2016 and 2015.
+There was no remuneration paid or receivable in respect of accepting office as director and director's other services in connection with the management of the affairs of the Company during the year (2016: Nil).
+None of the directors have waived any of the emoluments during the year ended 31st December 2017 and 2016.